5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 	-  `HPET`: should not be present

 #### To HPET, or not to HPET?
 Since the release of the Skylake X and Kaby Lake CPU families, `HPET` &rarr; `AppleHPET` ("PNP0103") is an optional legacy device kept for backward compatibility.
 It might improve multicore performance, though.
-On the other hand, there are reports about it reducing frame rate while gaming.
+On the other hand, there are reports about it reducing frame rate while gaming since the single core performance is a little lower.
 I suggest you perform some CPU/GPU Benchmark tests to find out what works best for you.
 Who is gaming on macOS anyway?
 ___

 ### Method 3: using `SSDT-AWAC_STA0` (if method 1 fails)